tibeal/fieloelrmassupdate/FieloPRP/ProductFlexibility.md

 2. Click on the Site label then click the *Public Access Settings* button
 3. Go to *Field-Level Security* -> *Custom Field-Level Security* and click the *View* link beside your custom product object
 4. Clink the *Edit* button
-5. Give *Read Access* permission to all fields and *Edit Access* permission to the allowed fields
+5. Give *Read Access* permission to all fields and *Edit Access* permission to the allowed fields.
+Save the settings.

+### 3.2 Fielo Member Permissions
+1. From Setup, go to *Manage Users* -> *Profiles* and click on *Fielo Member Site* profile
+2. Go to *Field-Level Security* -> *Custom Field-Level Security* and click the *View* link beside your custom product object
+3. Clink the *Edit* button
+4. Give *Read Access* permission to all fields.
+Save the settings.
+5. Go back to *Fielo Member Site* profile
+6. Go to *Custom Object Permissions* and give *Read* access to the custom product object

 Thanks!